philsturgeon/awesome-earth/README.md

 - [Clean Cult](https://www.cleancult.com/) - 🇺🇸 Cleaning supplies with zero-waste packaging, and a powerful clean that's better for you and the planet.
 - [Grayl Water Filter](https://grayl.com/) - 🇺🇸 Water bottle with built in filter that works like a french press.
 Great for urban and outdoor use.
 - [iPhone 11 Bio Case from Moment](https://www.shopmoment.com/shop/iphone-bio-case/iphone-11) - A fully compostable protective case for your iPhone.
 Only compatible with iPhone 11 (for now).
 - [Lehman's](https://www.lehmans.com/) - One-stop shop for non-electric, homesteading, survival, handmade, Amish made, plastic free, durable, quality goods.
-If you envision swtiching to live a simpler life, this place has all the tools you need to do so.
+If you envision switching to live a simpler life, this place has all the tools you need to do so.

 ## Transportation